During the month of Ramadan, here’s practical insight and guidance on showing your Muslim neighbors the love of Christ.

 That’s a question from a man in the Middle East who reached out to BGEA’s internet evangelism ministry, Search for Jesus, after hearing about Christ through Christian friends.
-He’s just one of many Muslim visitors who has been impacted by the online ministry where each month, thousands of people come from Muslim-dominated nations like Syria, Egypt, Algeria, Sudan and Yemen.
+He’s just one of many Muslim visitors who has been impacted by the online ministry where each month.

-Search for Jesus has about 1,200 trained volunteers ready to respond to online visitors with the hope of the Gospel.
-Two of those volunteers, Brian and Kimberly of North Carolina, spent years as missionaries to Muslims in Southeast Asia and now answer emails from Muslims around the world.
+Search for Jesus has nearly 1,500 trained volunteers ready to respond to online visitors with the hope of the Gospel.
+Brian and Kimberly of North Carolina spent years as missionaries to Muslims in Southeast Asia—and answered emails from Muslims around the world while volunteering with BGEA.